tqtensor/bk-imp/algorithm/a3/report/report.typ

 == Conclusion

-In this assignment, I have proposed an algorithm to solve the Capacitated Facility Location Problem (CFLP) using the Haversine formula as an approximation for the distance calculation.
+In this assignment, I have proposed an algorithm to solve the Capacitated Facility Location Problem (CFLP) by formulating it as a Mixed Integer Linear Programming (MILP) problem.
+The proposed algorithm optimizes the number of distance calculations by using the Haversine formula as an approximation for the distance calculation.
 The proposed algorithm is able to find the optimal solution for all experiments.
 Moreover, the algorithm can reduce the number of distance calculations by 92% compared to the naive approach.

 === Future Work